 Division of Behavioral Health and Recovery Prevention Fellowship

-Apply here if you are NOT a current Washington State University Employee.
+Apply here if you are NOT a current Washington State University employee.

-Apply here if you are a current Washington State University Employee.
+Apply here if you are a current Washington State University employee.

 Questions?
 Contact:

-Learn, lead, and make a lasting impact in Washington State
+Learn, lead, and make a lasting impact in Washington State!

-For the last three and one-half years, the Washington State Health Care Authority’s Division of Behavioral Health and Recovery – Prevention (DBHR-Px), in partnership with Washington State University’s IMPACT Lab, has welcomed 28 passionate, inquisitive, and hardworking fellows into the DBHR Prevention Fellowship Program.
+For the past four years, DBHR’s Substance Use Disorder Prevention and Mental Health Promotion Section (DBHR-Px), in partnership with Washington State University’s (WSU) IMPACT Lab, has welcomed 28 passionate, inquisitive, and hardworking undergraduate and graduate students into the DBHR Prevention Fellowship Program.

-For any questions please contact:
+For any questions, please contact:

 Quick links: